roytang/blog/collections/sketchbook/sketches/2016/05/BFFH-ErMoBw/index.md

 tags:
 - sketchdaily
 - '2016'
+title: 'Not much time today so here''s a poorly drawn Captain Marvel '
 ---

 Not much time today so here's a poorly drawn Captain Marvel #sketchdaily (I'll make it up to her someday)